ChuanleiGuo/FakeNews/README.md

 # FakeNews

 This app is an imitation of [NetEase News(网易新闻)](https://itunes.apple.com/cn/app/wang-yi-xin-wen-zui-you-tai/id425349261?l=en&mt=8).I wrote this project, which is inspired by [SXNews](https://github.com/dsxNiubility/SXNews), for learning iOS Development purpose.
-All Swift code here are basically translated from the original Objective-C Code.
+All Swift code here are basically translated from the original Objective-C code.
 So, the quality of code is not very good, and there are certainly many bugs.
 I'm sorry for that.

 I'll keep maintaining this project.
-The code will be regularly rewrite in a Swifty way, and the dependency of all the Objective-C libraries will be change into pure Swift libraries, for the purpose of the elimination of ugly type casting in the code and improvement of code quality.
+The code will be regularly rewrote in a Swifty way, and the dependency of all the Objective-C libraries will be changed into pure Swift libraries, for the purpose of the elimination of ugly type casting in the code and improvement of code quality.

 ## Features